 Then our task becomes solving m optimization problems independently.
 This allows us to easily apply the sparse group LASSO algorithm proposed by Vincent and Hansen (2014).
-A summary of our model training procedure with a given value of regularization parameter λ is provided in Appendix D of the online supplement.
+Online Appendix D summarizes our model training procedure with a given value of regularization parameter $\lambda$ .

-6. Empirical results of BN models
+6. Empirical Results of BN Models